 Plan for traffic delays along Kamehameha Highway and other roads leading to the Pearl Harbor Visitor Center and Joint Base Pearl Harbor-Hickam due to event traffic.

-There are two planned closures of the Ford Island “Clarey” Bridge during the week of Pearl Harbor Remembrance Day:
+Planned closures of the Ford Island “Clarey” Bridge during the week of Pearl Harbor Remembrance Day will be posted here.

 Parking & Transportation